Takeaways

 Sibling disputes over how to provide care or where a parent will live can escalate into a guardianship battle that can cost the family thousands of dollars.
 Drafting a formal sibling agreement (a family care agreement) is a way to give guidance to the agent under the power of attorney and provide for consequences if the agreement isn’t followed.

-Even if you don’t draft a formal agreement, openly talking about the areas of potential disagreement can help.
+Even if you don’t draft a formal agreement, openly talking about the areas of potential disagreement before a crisis occurs can help.
 If necessary, a mediator can help families come to an agreement on care.

-To determine the best way for your family to provide care, consult with an estate planning or elder law attorney.
-Find a qualified attorney near you.
+To determine the best way for your family to provide care if a parent needs it, consult with an estate planning attorney near you.